projectcalico/calico/master/getting-started/bare-metal/bare-metal.md

   NodePorts - i.e. as well-known TCP port numbers that appear to be available on any node in the cluster.

-- Most of those Services, however, should not be accessed via _any_ node, but instead via a LoadBalancer IP that is routable from outside the cluster and maps to one of just a few 'ingress' nodes.
+- Most of those Services, however, should not be accessed from outside the cluster via _any_ node, but instead via a LoadBalancer IP that is routable from outside the cluster and maps to one of just a few 'ingress' nodes.
 (The LoadBalancer IP is a virtual IP that, at any given time, gets routed somehow to one of those 'ingress' nodes.)

-- For a few Services, on the other hand, there is no LoadBalancer IP set up, so those Services should be accessible through their NodePorts on any node.
+- For a few Services, on the other hand, there is no LoadBalancer IP set up, so those Services should be accessible from outside the cluster through their NodePorts on any node.

 - All other incoming traffic from outside the cluster should be disallowed.